Explain It Like I'm Five

 Normally, servers have special encryption keys they use to keep communication sessions private and secure.
 Whenever Cindy the Client wants to chat with Stan the Server, Cindy comes up with a secret (the "pre-master secret") and encrypts it using Stan's special key.
 They use this encrypted pre-master secret to continue encrypting the rest of their conversation.

 The only people who can decrypt what Stan and Cindy talk about are the ones who know Stan's original key, like his trusty Network team.
 The Network team is responsible for tracking down the source of any bugs that muck up Stan's system, so it's important for them to know what Stan talks about and with whom.

-Trouble is, Stan uses the same key to encrypt every pre-master secret with every client—which means if a hacker were to figure out that single encryption key, they could spy on all of Stan's conversations without anybody knowing.
+Trouble is, Stan uses the same key to encrypt every pre-master secret with every client—which means if a hacker were to figure out that single encryption key (via brute force or other attack techniques), they could spy on all of Stan's conversations without anybody knowing.

 Sara the Server, on the other hand, uses Perfect Forward Secrecy (PFS) to secure her conversations.

 When Cindy the Client starts a conversation with Sara, Cindy and Sara huddle to come up with a unique encryption key—their pre-master secret—that is completely private and will only last for that particular conversation.
 This is where the Cone of Silence comes in: Without involving Sara's long-term key, Sara and Cindy decide their encryption key behind closed doors.
 No one, not even Sara's own Network team, can see or hear how they decide their unique key.

 This way, if a hacker got their hands on Sara's long-term key, they still wouldn't be able to decrypt any secure conversations.
 Even if they stole a unique PFS encryption key, only Sara's communications with Cindy would be vulnerable.